ryanflorence/SlideShow/Docs/SlideShow/SlideShow.md

 SlideShow Method: setup {#SlideShow:setup}
 -----------------------------------------

-Called automatically in the constructor, unless a `noSetup` option is provided.
+Called automatically in the constructor, unless the `noSetup` argument is provided.
 Initializes the slideshow, you can reinitialize on demand.
 Mostly useful when slides are dynamically added.

 ### Syntax: